WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/protocols.md

 ## Protocol choice

 Besides performance, the ease of integration can be important too.
 For a JavaScript module running in web browser, it is hard to deal with SOAP due to lack of decent libraries.
-For a Flex client, SOAP is possible, but AMF is much more suitable.
+For a web client, SOAP is possible, but JSON is much more suitable.
 The figure below shows a bunch of programming languages with their most obvious choice.

 ![]({{ site.baseurl }}{% link web-services-guide/images/image4.png %})